Leksell/Blog.standardStrap/README.md

 SOLVED - Off Canvas not working on pages

-Twitter widget error when activate plugins. page halt.
+SOLVED Twitter widget error when activate plugins. page halt.

 /////////////////////////////////////////////////////////////////////////////////////////
 OBS!
 Not recommended for use on a production/live site as is!